pgosar/OOO_Pipeline/README.md

 ## The Testbench
 **2024-03-29 (Nate):** Me and Kavya decided that the best way to implement a testbench is by using the HPS on the board itself.
 We can connect to it with the following command: `screen /dev/tty 115200`, **BUT** you must replace `/dev/tty` with the name of the connected tty device.
 In my case this is `/dev/ttyACM0`.
 This will be different in every case you can find the latest USB connected using either the `lsusb` command or the `dmesg | grep 'tty'` command.
+Furthermore, loads and stores in our assembly assembly language are relying on virtual memory.
+While in a real computer, the MMU (memory management unit) chip would be partially responsible for doing virtual to physical address translations, an MMU is beyond the scope (and use) of the core, and therefore virtual address mapping will be handled by 'page tables' in C.

 From here, we have access to a Linux environment which also has direct access to the FPGA ports.
 Our intention is to create a program which loads in ELF files, extracts the binary instructions from them, and sends them to the FPGA.
 It then waits for a response back from the FPGA and will print out the results.